AlbertDF1999/SH-Project/README.md

 ### Environment Setup

-1. Create a `.env` file in the project root (USE A BURNER WALLET, DO NOT USE A WALLET WITH ASSETS YOU CAN'T AFFORD TO LOSE):
+# ⚠️ USE A BURNER WALLET.
+DO NOT USE A WALLET WITH ASSETS YOU CAN'T AFFORD TO LOSE

+1. Create a `.env` file in the project root:

 ```env
 SEPOLIA_RPC_URL=https://eth-sepolia.g.alchemy.com/v2/YOUR_ALCHEMY_KEY